paritytech/substrate-api-sidecar/.github/PULL_REQUEST_TEMPLATE/pull-request-template.md

   - What important points reviewers should know?

 - [ ] You labeled the PR appropriately with the labels listed in the sidebar
-- [ ] PR status, changelog, release notes, various implications/requirements
+- [ ] PR status, release notes, various implications/requirements
 - [ ] You asked any particular reviewers to review.
 If you aren't sure, start with GH suggestions
 - [ ] Your PR adheres to the style guide
-  - In particular, mind the maximal line length of 100 (120 in exceptional circumstances)
+  - `yarn lint` is run
   - There is no commented code checked in unless necessary
 - [ ] You updated any documentation that may have changed